naimul97/Hello-Microverse/README.md

 # 📖 [Hello Microverse Project] <a name="about-project"></a>

-**[Hello Microverse Project]** is a git hub repository without any complex coding set up with proper linter of  HTML and CSS which also includes new branch that is created in accordance with the GitHub flow rules in order to make code concise,correct and standardised.
+**[Hello Microverse Project]** is a git hub repository ,set up with proper linter of  HTML and CSS which also includes new branch that is created in accordance with the GitHub flow rules .
+It is the first poject of microverse

 ## 🛠 Built With Visual Studio Code<a name="built-with"></a>